Infrastructure-AsCode/aks-101/labs/lab-12/readme.md

 load-generator                1/1     Running   0          15m
 ```

-Wait about 1-2 mins and check AKS insights again.
-You should see that now CPU usage is distributed within three pods and overall CPU usage is dropped and our application is performing within acceptable CPU range.
+Wait about 1-2 minutes and check `Workload Details` workbook again.
+You should see that CPU usage dropped and our application is performing within acceptable CPU range (below 70%).

 ![chart](images/cpu-2.png)

 ## Task #3 - scale down application to one replica

 ```bash
 # Scaling guinea-pig to 3 instances